Silver Spring, Maryland: 19th century

-The Blair, Lee, and Jalloh and Barrie families, three politically active families of the time, are tied to Silver Spring's history.
-In 1840, Francis Preston Blair, who later helped organize the modern American Republican Party, along with his daughter, Elizabeth, discovered a spring flowing with chips of mica – believed to be the now-dry spring visible at Acorn Park.
-Blair was looking for a site for his summer home to escape the heat of Washington, D.C., summers.
+In 1840, Francis Preston Blair, who later helped organize the modern Republican Party, along with his daughter, Elizabeth, discovered a spring flowing with chips of mica believed to be the now-dry spring visible at Acorn Park.
+Blair was looking for a site for his summer home to escape the summer heat of Washington, D.C.
 Two years later, Blair completed a 20-room mansion he dubbed "Silver Spring" on a 250 acre country homestead.
 In 1854, Blair moved to the mansion permanently.
 The house stood until 1954.

-By 1854, Blair's son, Montgomery Blair, who became Postmaster General under Abraham Lincoln and represented Dred Scott before the United States Supreme Court, built the Falkland house in the area.
+By 1854, Blair's son, Montgomery Blair, who became Postmaster General under Abraham Lincoln and represented Dred Scott before the U.S. Supreme Court, built the Falkland house in the area.

-By the end of the decade, Elizabeth Blair married Samuel Phillips Lee, third cousin of future Confederate leader Robert E. Lee, and gave birth to a boy, Francis Preston Blair Lee.
-The child would eventually become the first popularly elected Senator in United States history.
+By the end of the decade, Elizabeth Blair married Samuel Phillips Lee, third cousin of future Confederate leader Robert E. Lee, and gave birth to a boy, Francis Preston Blair Lee, who went on to become the first popularly elected Senator in U.S. history.

-During the American Civil War, Abraham Lincoln visited the Silver Spring mansion multiple times.
-During some of the visits, he relaxed by playing town ball with Francis P. Blair's grandchildren.
+During the American Civil War, Abraham Lincoln visited the Silver Spring mansion several times, where he relaxed by playing town ball with Francis P. Blair's grandchildren.

-In 1864, Confederate Army General Jubal Early occupied Silver Spring before the Battle of Fort Stevens.
+In 1864, Confederate States Army General Jubal Early occupied Silver Spring before the Battle of Fort Stevens.
 After the engagement, fleeing Confederate soldiers razed Montgomery Blair's Falkland residence.

-At the time, there was a community called Sligo located at the intersection of the Washington-Brookeville Turnpike and the Washington-Colesville-Ashton Turnpike (now named Georgia Avenue and Colesville Road).
+At the time, there was a community called Sligo located at the intersection of the Washington-Brookeville Turnpike and the Washington-Colesville-Ashton Turnpike, now named Georgia Avenue and Colesville Road.
 Sligo included a tollhouse, a store, a post office, and a few homes.
 The communities of Woodside, Forest Glen, and Linden were founded after the Civil War.
 These small towns largely lost their separate identities when a post office was established in Silver Spring in 1899.

 By the end of the 19th century, the region began to develop into a town of size and importance.
-The Baltimore & Ohio Railroad's Metropolitan Branch opened on April 30, 1873, and ran from Washington, D.C., to Point of Rocks, Maryland, through Silver Spring.
+The Baltimore and Ohio Railroad's Metropolitan Branch opened on April 30, 1873, and ran through Silver Spring from Washington, D.C., to Point of Rocks, Maryland.